asfadmin/apt-insar/doc/UserGuide.md

 <details><summary>Ubuntu 18.04</summary>

-1. Install Docker using apt
+1. Install Docker using apt.
    ```
    sudo apt update
    sudo apt install -y docker.io
    ```
-1. Add your user to the docker group
+1. Add your user to the docker group.
    ```
    sudo usermod -aG docker $USER
    ```
-1. Log out and log back in for the group change to take effect
+1. Log out and log back in for the group change to take effect.
-1. To verify everything is working run the docker command
+1. To verify everything is working run the docker command:
    ```
    docker run hello-world
    ```
-   Confirm you see the following in your output
+   Confirm you see the following in your output:
    ```
    Hello from Docker!
    This message shows that your installation appears to be working correctly.
    ```
-1. Download **apt-insar.sh** to the directory where InSAR products should be saved
+1. Download **apt-insar.sh** to the directory where InSAR products should be saved.
    ```
    wget https://raw.githubusercontent.com/asfadmin/apt-insar/master/scripts/apt-insar.sh
    ```